 As a lifelong choral singer, I have a particular passion for choral composing.
-My choral music can be ordered through several publishers.
+My choral music can be ordered through me at "email@example.com", or though several publishers.
 I am always happy to accept commissions for new choral works.

 more than love